IanEdington/learn/java/coursework.md

 }
 ```

-### Object Lifetime

-#### Initialization

-First time Class is used

-1. Java locates *.class file in the $CLASSPATH
-1. Class memory is allocated on the heap
-1. Static methods are stored
-1. Static fields declarations and initializations are executed in sequential order

-For each new instance:
-1. Object memory is allocated on the heap
-1. Memory is wiped to zero's
-1. fields declarations and initializations are executed in sequential order
-2. constructor is called

-All objects are created on the heap, specifically they are created in the nursery to begin with.

-#### Cleanup
-Sometimes it's useful to cleanup an object when it's ready to be abandoned.
-- external resources have been allocated
-- expensive garbage collections will interrupt realtime processes

-Calling a method when an item is no longer needed.
-Similar to managing your own destruction in C/C++, however, there is no standard way to do this.

-#### Garbage Collection
-See finalize()

 ### Package management
 In order to manage the global name space every library is contained in it's own package.
 This completely eliminates the namespace issues of C and C++.